transloadit/infra-imagemagick/README.md

  - Terraform (local install)
  - terraform-inventory (local install, shipped with repo)
  - Ansible (via pip, asks for sudo password)

+(only works on 64 bits Linux & OSX)

 ## Create an encrypted password for use in Ansible